Cham0i/AD-creation-Azure/README.md

 ## Installing Active Directory Domain Service

 For the DC, the NIC (Network Interface Card) will need to be static.
-If it is set to dynamic the domain controller might change addresses which will leave the client computer attempting to connect to DC using the wrong address.
+If it is set to dynamic the domain controller might change addresses which will leave the client computer attempting to connect to the DC using the wrong address.

 You can look for the NIC here: **VirtualMachines>[your DC name here]>Settings>Networking** "Network Interface: [Your NIC highlighted in blue here]"